apache/incubator-crail-website/_posts/blog/2017-08-18-crail-nvme-fabrics.md

 <div style="text-align: justify">
 <p>
-Random read latency is limited by flash technology and we currently see around 70microseconds when performing sector size accesses to the device with Crail.
-Remote DRAM latencies with Crail are around 7-8x faster than our NVMf tier however we believe that this will change in the near future with new technologies like PCM.
-Intel's Optane drives already can deliver random read latencies of around 10microseconds.
-Considering that there is an overhead of around 10microseconds to access a drive with Crail using such a device would put random read latencies somewhere around 20microseconds which is only half the performance of our DRAM tier.
+Random read latency is limited by the flash technology and we currently see around 70us when performing sector size accesses to the device with Crail.
+Remote DRAM latencies with Crail are around 7-8x faster than our NVMf tier.
+However, we believe that this will change in the near future with new technologies like PCM.
+Intel's Optane drives already can deliver random read latencies of around 10us.
+Considering that there is an overhead of around 10us to access a drive with Crail, using such a device would put random read latencies somewhere around 20us which is only half the performance of our DRAM tier.
 </p>
 </div>